 NCI tells us 4 out of every 10 people said their family member always or usually chooses his or her support workers.
+NCI asked questions about what the person did during the day.

 Does your family member have a paid job in the community?